No767/Kumiko/README.md

 ## Support

 If you would like to support me with projects like this, please consider starring this project and other ones!
 Bots like Kumiko, Akari, and Rin take a lot of time to make, so please consider supporting me if you can.

+Maintaining and working on Kumiko as a solo developer is extremely back breaking work, with college and work on top of it.
+If you can, please support me on [KoFi](https://ko-fi.com/no767).
+The money will go towards to hosting Kumiko and all other server-related costs.

 ## Getting Started